nataliiasolomchak21/codeasy-quiz/README.md

 </details>

   * This feature includes a text element, span element and two buttons.
-  * It will allow user see their score as well as enable them to restart the quiz by clicking on "Try Again button" or go to Home section by ckicking on "Go Home" button.
+  * It will allow user see their score and restart the quiz by clicking on "Try Again button" or go to Home section by ckicking on "Go Home" button.
 <details><summary><b>Footer</b></summary>

 ![Footer](README-images/footer-feature.png)
 </details>

-  * Featured at the bottom of the website, the fully responsive footer enables the user to visit social media pages, each being open in a separate page
+  * Featured at the bottom of the website, the fully responsive footer enables the user to visit social media pages, each being open in a separate page.
 <details><summary><b>Quiz Guide</b></summary>

 ![Quiz Guide](README-images/quiz-guide-feature.png)
 </details>

-  * Quiz Guide page includes a header, footer, h2 element, an unordered list and a button.
+  * The Quiz Guide page includes a header, footer, h2 element, an unordered list and a button.
-  * This feature will allow user familiarize themselves with the quiz rules as well as enable them to leave the page by clicking on "Exit" button.
+  * This feature will allow user familiarize themselves with the quiz rules or leave the page by clicking on "Exit" button.

 ### Features Left to Implement